Eligibility to become a pilot

 How to choose a Flight School?

 For many prospective flight students, choosing a school to attend is a challenge.
-There are a variety of flight training schools available to get the aeronautical training you need to .
+There are a variety of flight training schools available to get the aeronautical training you need to become an airline pilot.
 Here are three main types of pilot training programs:

 Fast-track flight programs like PEA are often the quickest and least expensive route to becoming a commercial pilot.
 Fast-track programs are flight programs that allow students with zero flight hours to gain the necessary experience to become a commercial pilot in a very short amount of time.
 These programs typically involve an intense daily training regimen and provide the opportunity to gain aeronautical ratings quickly and safely.
 Fast-track programs can sometimes be completed in one year, depending on your previous experience, ability to learn and the program you choose, but it can take some time beyond the program to build enough hours and experience to become a competitive candidate for an airline job.
 Occasionally, fast-track flight programs are accredited, which means that the academics portion of the flight school must meet specific requirements and is maintained to a specific standard.
 Additionally, PEA is one of the only flight academies to obtain accreditation, and students who study at PEA are often eligible for college credit at other colleges and universities.